What do our programmes prepare you for? Here are some of the more common roles and vocations our graduates end up in.

 Moorlands College alumni working in education can be found in primary and secondary schools, and in both secular and Christian higher education institutions.

-Alex, a Bible tutor in higher education, found Biblical Backgrounds to be particularly useful.
-“Our lecturer, Chris Sinkinson, brought scripture to life through biblical and archaeological theology.
+Alex, a Bible tutor in higher education, shares his experience of studying here: “Our lecturer, Chris Sinkinson, brought scripture to life through biblical and archaeological theology.
 This has impacted how I teach and how I engage my own students in a life-transforming process.”
-Other modules which may prove useful in the education sector include Working with Children and Schools, Lifespan and Community Development and Pastoral Care.

 “Our lecturer brought scripture to life… This has impacted how I teach and how I engage my own students.”